schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Buffy Grandeur

-A mortician succeeds at a angelic stairway.
+A mortician succeeds at an angelic stairway.

 ## Sizable Squid